 – Be aware that alcohol, tranquilizers, and sedatives can relax your neck muscles, which leads to more pinching of the airway.
 Refraining from consuming these can improve your breathing during sleep.

 – Sleeping on your back is not the best position, as sleep apnea occurs most in this position.
 Try sleeping on your side to reduce the effects of sleep apnea.

 – As a way to determine whether your airway is narrow or not, grab your phone, open your mouth, and take a photo.
 If your airway looks narrow, reach out to your primary care doctor about possible sleep apnea.

 – Being well-rested stems from having a consistent sleep schedule!
 Having good sleep hygiene means going to bed at the same time and waking up at the same time every day.

 – If you’re interested in losing weight to improve your sleep, consider seeing a physician who specializes in weight management.
 Click here to find one in Canada near you.

-If you’re interested in watching more episodes of My Weight Live, click here.
+Watch more episodes of My Weight Live here.

 Get a weekly text to help you stay on track with your health goals!
 Click here to sign up.

 This episode was sponsored by Novo Nordisk Canada.
 All content is created independently by My Weight – What To Know with no influence from Novo Nordisk.